Best Degrees in Writing and Literature Graduate Programs in Illinois

 Graduate level literature programs emphasize theory, critique and cultural studies.
 For those who want to build on an undergraduate education with more focused knowledge and training, graduate level literature and writing programs and master of fine arts (MFA) degrees warrant consideration.

-Literature and Writing Graduate Program in Illinois Essentials
+Literature and Writing Graduate Program Essentials in Illinois

 Literature and Writing Graduate Programs are available as graduate certificates, masters in literature and writing and doctorate degrees in literature and writing whether your passion is critical literary theory or creative writing.
 Prospective applicants typically need a bachelor’s degree for master’s programs and a master’s degree for PhD programs; submission of writing sample and GRE scores may also be necessary.